The 12 Hallmarks of Aging in Dogs, Explained

 What Responsible Evidence Communication Looks Like

-Responsible brands don’t rely on foggy language; they show their work.
-That means clear ingredient amounts, clear cautions, and evidence that matches the finished product—not just a borrowed study on a similar ingredient.
-It also means acknowledging uncertainty: supplements can support normal function, but they are not a substitute for diagnosing pain, arthritis, endocrine disease, or heart problems.
-This is the difference between education and persuasion.
+Responsible brands do not rely on foggy language; they show their work.
+That means clear ingredient amounts, clear cautions, and evidence that matches the finished product, not a borrowed study on a similar ingredient.
+It also means admitting limits: supplements can support normal function, but they do not replace diagnosing pain, arthritis, endocrine disease, or heart problems.

 “The safest trials are slow, trackable, and easy to stop.”